sheabunge/storyman/README.md

   $ story open [STORY]

 ARGUMENTS
-  STORY  Optionally specify a different story to open, instead of the current story.
+  STORY  Open this story, instead of the current story.

 DESCRIPTION
   Open the active story in Jira.